Mastitis. The boob flu. Hell on earth.

 - If you are on antibiotics, make sure to take plenty of probiotics to help ward off thrush.
 Because that’s the last thing you need.

-Let me know if you had any luck with tips, treatments or remedies if you’ve dealt with it.
+Let me know if you had any luck with tips, treatments or remedies.

 Our next recos: Breastfeeding Through a Growth Spurt